 The numbers at the top of the left panels represent the matching ratio for TANSO-FTS data (clear or cloudy) against the CALIOP data.
-The two cases are given as a positive predictive value (i.e., TANSO-FTS and CALIOP clear case divided by all CALIOP (clear and cloud) data), which is M1 case in Table2, and a negative predictive value (TANSO-FTS and CALIOP matching ratio of the clear case was worse than that of the cloudy case, ranging from 44% to 57%, because the cloud located in the lower troposphere could not be detected by TANSO-FTS.
+The two cases are given as a positive predictive value (i.e., TANSO-FTS and CALIOP clear case divided by all CALIOP (clear and cloud) data), which is M1 case in Table1, and a negative predictive value (TANSO-FTS and CALIOP cloud case divided by all CALIOP (clear and cloud) data), which is M2 case in Table1, respectively.
+The fraction shows that approximately 88% of the cloud cases determined by TANSO-FTS matched those from CALIOP.
+On the other hand, the matching ratio of the clear case was worse than that of the cloudy case, ranging from 47% to 51%, because the cloud located in the lower troposphere could not be detected by TANSO-FTS.